 What did we do?

-- Hop on a statue of a goat for good luck
+- Hopped on a statue of a goat for good luck.
+You need to do it even if you’re not superstitious or think it’s silly.

 - Went white-water rafting on River Soca.
-Be warned: the only place to change is outside, so don’t be bashful!
+Even if you’re not a huge adventure traveler, white-water rafting is so much fun and your skilled guides will ensure you won’t get hurt.
+Be warned: the only place to change is outside, so don’t be bashful or worried about modesty!

-- Jump off a bridge (Blond Wayfarer was too much of a weenie to do this).
+- Jumped off a bridge (Blond Wayfarer was too much of a weenie to do this so no footage is available).

 - Took a hike through the Julian Alps and saw the greatest views

 - Swam inside a waterfall.
 The water is COLD AS HELL but grin and bear it.
-Trust me, it’s fun.
+Trust me, it’s fun and the views are spectacular.

 I don’t have any pictures of this divine dessert because I immediately devoured it before I even thought to take out my cell phone.
 Whoops.